MSTADreamTeam/MSTA/README.md

 *	Manually fix the weights, allow for single algo testing

 More advanced:
-*	Calibrate the weights using one of the algos
+* Use any one of the algos as a the core algo
 * Boosting algo methodology on a linear reg w/out regularization
-*	Voting methodology (majority or more complexe)
+* Voting methodology :
+    * majority vote
+    * weighted majority vote
+    * Borda count
+    * weighted Borda count
+    * Bayesian formalism
+    * BKS
+    * Dempster–Shafer theories of evidence
 * ESN
+* Markov Network

 ## Algos